turingcompl33t/site/posts/2025-12-2-makemore-bigram.md

 In our first attempt at "making more," we won't even use machine learning - we'll compute simple statistical properties of the training data and sample from the resulting statistical model.

 Specifically, we'll consider _character bigrams_.
-Considering characters means that we'll look at individual characters, both when training the model and sampling from it to produce new data (this is in contrast to more sophisticated models that might consider higher-level structure, like words).
-Bigrams means that we will consider just two characters at a time, collecting statistics for the next character based only on the character that immediately precedes it.
+Considering characters means that we'll look at individual characters, both when training the model and sampling from it to produce new data.
+This is in contrast to more sophisticated models that might consider higher-level structure, like words.
+Character bigrams are pairs of two characters; our bigram language model will consider just two characters at a time, collecting statistics for the next character based only on the character that immediately precedes it.

 We can look at the bigrams provided by a single word: